veracity/veracity-documentation/common/markdown/data-fabric-ingest/data-fabric-ingest.md

 Q: I attempt to use the SAS key in Azure Storage Explorer a second time and get the Authentication Error: The spesific signed resource is not allowed for this resource level

 A: This is a known bug in Azure Storage Explorer.
 This will occure if you did not detatch the storage before you tried to reconnect using the same ket.
 You will need to access the storage under the "(SAS-Attatched Services)" storage account in Azure Storage Explorer.
 The storage should still be mapped there.
 The Microsoft Azure team will need to resolve this bug, and Veracity is not able to contrtibute to that.
 Pleas continiue to update your Azure Storage Explorer when new realeases are awailable.

-# Price model
-The prosess of ingesting data is at the moment not subject to cost.
-Storage does have cost related to it, and you may find additional information HERE